scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

    A Dash Bio Speck component displaying the atomic structure of a strand of DNA in a ball-and-stick representation.
-Ambient occlusion is used to provide realistic shading on the atoms. :label:`speck`
+Ambient occlusion is used to provide realistic shading on the atoms.
+Structural data taken from the :code:`Speck` repository [Speck]_. :label:`speck`

 The Dash Bio Speck component is a WebGL-based 3D renderer that is built on top of :code:`Speck` [Speck]_.
 It uses techniques like ambient